scalar-labs/scalardb/docs/two-phase-commit-transactions.md

         // For `CrudConflictException`, `PreparationConflictException`, `ValidationConflictException`,
         // `CommitConflictException`, and `TransactionNotFoundException`, you can basically retry the
         // transaction.
-However, for the other exceptions, the transaction may still fail if the cause of
+However, for the other exceptions, the transaction will still fail if the cause of
         // the exception is non-transient.
 In such a case, you will exhaust the number of retries and
         // throw the last exception.